Bunyaminserbest/devConnector/README.md

 ## Planning

 ### Project in two parts:
-- the first half I've build the back and the API, I used postmen to hit the end points.I interact with the database using Mangoose and just dealing with node and express
+- the first half I've build the back and the API, I used postmen to hit the end points.I interact with the database using Mongoose and just dealing with node and express

 - the second half i created the UI (user’s interface) using react using redux for state management.